PPML/tabby2/utilities/inst/md/readmore.md

 In the *Comparison to Recent Data* page (Figure 7), users can compare the model's output to reported data on the demography and TB epidemiology for their selected geography.

+### Economic Analyses

+Economic Analyses are presented as three interactive pages with tabular inputs and results: *Input Costs*, *Costs and Outcomes*, and *Cost Effectiveness Comparison*.

+The *Input Costs* page presents the user with the opportunity to input unit costs of services associated with treatment of LTBI and TB.
+The user can also select the analytical horizon for the costs and outcomes (the period over which total costs and outcomes are calculated.

+The *Costs and Outcomes* page provides data tables reporting the outcomes and costs associated with each of the modelled scenarios.
+These are provided in annual and cumulative perspectives.

+The *Cost Effectiveness Comparison* page provides a cost effectiveness table for the modelled scenarios.

+A detailed description of each of these pages is provided below.

+#### Economic Analyses – Input Costs
+The user is presented with a table of estimated average unit costs.
+Each of these values is editable prior to submitting a costing calculation.
+Additional information about the calculation of the national average estimates can be found in our costing methodology document.

+The user specifies:

+*LTBI Testing Costs:*

+-   **Cost of identifying an individual for LTBI testing** representing the average cost to a health program to identify an individual for LTBI testing.;

+-   **Cost of a Mantoux tuberculin skin test (TST)** representing the average health services cost for a single TST.;

+-   **Cost of an IGRA** representing the average health services cost for a single IGRA.;

+-   **Cost of ruling out TB disease before LTBI treatment** representing the health services costs associated with excluding TB disease.
+Currently calculated as two chest x-rays and a sputum culture.;

+*LTBI Treatment Costs:*
+representing the average per-patient cost of medication, clinic visits, and managing adverse reactions for each of the listed regimens.

+-   **Cost of treatment with 3HP**

+-   **Cost of treatment with 4R**

+-   **Cost of treatment with 3HR**

+*TB Disease Identification and Treatment Costs:*

+-   **Cost of identifying an individual for TB testing** representing the average cost to a health program to identify an individual for TB testing.;

+-   **Cost of TB disease diagnosis** representing the health services costs associated with definitively diagnosing TB disease.
+Currently calculated as one chest x-ray and three sputum cultures.;

+-   **Cost of TB disease treatment** representing the average cost of TB treatment for non-MDR, MDR, and XDR TB.

+*End year for economic analysis:*

+The costs and outcomes in the following pages will be calculated from 2020 until the end year selected by the user.

+#### Economic Analyses – Costs and Outcomes
+The user is presented with two tabs:

+*Summary Tables*: These tables present the estimated cumulative costs and outcomes associated with each of the modelled scenarios from 2020 to the end year for economic analysis specified on the *Input Costs* page.

+*Annual Table*: This table presents the estimated costs and outcomes associated with each of the of modelled scenarios summed over each year from 2020 to the end year for economic analysis specified on the *Input Costs* page.

+User options are shown in a column on the left.
+The user specifies:

+*Scenarios*: results can be shown for up to five scenarios selected by the user, describing hypothetical changes to current TB prevention and control activities (“Modelled Scenarios”).

+*Download*: clicking on a button initiates download of the three data tables (.csv, .xlsx).

+#### Economic Analyses – Cost Effectiveness Comparison
+User options are shown in a column on the left.
+The user specifies:

+*Scenarios*: results can be shown for up to five scenarios selected by the user, describing hypothetical changes to current TB prevention and control activities (“Modelled Scenarios”).

+*ICER/ACER*:

+-   **Compare incremental cost effectiveness of scenarios** the costs and benefits of each scenario are compared to the next most beneficial scenario, after dominated strategies have been removed (incremental cost effectiveness ratio, ICER).
+Dominated strategies represent those that have higher costs and lower health benefits than another strategy, or linear combination of other strategies.;

+-   **Compare all scenarios to the base case** the costs and benefits of each scenario are compared to the base case scenario (average cost effectiveness ratio, ACER).

+*Effectiveness Measure*:

+-   **TB cases averted** representing the cumulative notified TB disease cases averted (including those identified after death), as compared to the base-case scenario.;

+-   **TB deaths averted** representing cumulative TB-attributable mortality averted, as compared to the base-case scenario.;

+-   **QALYs saved** representing cumulative QALYs gained, as compared to the base-case scenario.;

+-   **Life years saved** representing cumulative life years gained, as compared to the base-case scenario.

+*Costing Perspective*: the selection determines which costing perspective is used in the calculations of the cost effectiveness ratio.

+*Discounting*: selecting Include applies a 3% annual discount to both health and economic outcomes prior to the calculation of the cost effectiveness ratio.
+Otherwise costs and health outcomes are undiscounted in cost-effectiveness calculations.

+*Download*: clicking on a button initiates download of a data table (.csv, .xlsx) containing the cost-effectiveness results.

 ### Further Description